UK Telecom Bill

 Ofcom, the telecom’s watchdog, will have stronger monitoring powers to assess operators’ security as well as enforcement powers.
-As such, Ofcom will carry out technical testing, staff interviews, and enter operators’ premises to view equipment and documents as ways to ensure compliance with the bill.
+As such, Ofcom will carry out technical testing, staff interviews, and enter operators’ premises to view equipment and documents as ways to ensure compliance with the UK Telecom Bill.

 Hardware Access Control (HAC-1) Solution

 Sepio System’s Hardware Access Control (HAC-1) solution can assist telecom providers in complying with the new bill, and prevent any intrusions, by providing full visibility into an organization’s assets.
 The SaaS detects devices operating over network and USB interfaces and using Physical Layer fingerprinting technology and Machine Learning, calculates a digital fingerprint of all devices and compares them against known fingerprints.
 With this knowledge, the presence of any malicious device will be detected and blocked, thus reducing the chances of a successful hardware attack – including those that enter through the supply chain.